 As a factor in the real world cost of production and a characteristic element of every preservation strategy, the technical economic efficiency inquiry must necessarily include the carrying capacity of the known environment as one of its inputs.
 This includes (1) the carrying capacity of the community's systems as well as (2) the natural environment's carrying capacity.
 A carrying capacity is the maximum population size an ecosystem or structure can support.
-Both man-made structures and natural environments have carrying capacity.
+Both man-made structures and natural environments have carrying capacities - every dynamic system maintains a carrying capacity.